WHY WE DO IT!

 Well, the reasons are these: sustainability, conservation, and an urgent need to find a way to grow, harvest, and dispose of life sustaining food for the people, the fauna, and flora.
 Let's be honest, technology is racing with us and past us at alarming speeds.
-We all need QUICK and convenient snacks and foods that are easy to microwave at work, quick and effortless to microwave at the airport, and GUILT free disposal, even if your enjoying the great outdoors, you can pour the protein rich and fiber full batter right into a skillet for Presto cakes!
+We all need QUICK and convenient snacks and foods that are easy to microwave at work, quick and effortless to microwave at the airport, and GUILT free disposal, even if your enjoying the great outdoors.
+Just pour the protein rich and fiber full batter right into a skillet for Presto cakes!
 Then, use the compostable sugarcane packaging and cellulose baggies as fire starter...

 For We the People:

-Working so hard with daily mounting pressures, schedules, new diseases appearing regularly, we the health conscience, vegans, and carnivores alike need as much organic protien, fiber and vitamin rich, non-GMO food as we can devour.
+With daily mounting pressures, schedules, and new illnesses on the rise, we need as much organic protien, fiber and vitamin rich, non-GMO food as we can devour.
 As fast as our population is growing, it is downright frightening!
 Let's embrace truly good food that is for the good, all-around.
 Coffee flour, for instance, is a food on a mission.
 Every year, billions of pounds of coffee fruit are discarded as a byproduct of coffee production.
 Instead of leaving the fruit to rot, coffee flour was created to transform the leftover fruit into a nutritious flour that can be used for baking, cooking and even beverages.
-High in fiber, protein, and antioxidants, coffee flour is a food that is also naturally gluten-free.
-Coffee flour also helps create jobs for farmers !
+High in fiber, protein, and antioxidants, coffee flour helps create jobs for farmers by employing more workers to process the coffee fruit.

 For the Fauna:

 At an average weight gain for cattle of more than 1#/ day compared to grass hay.
 It is protein packed grain and hay for domestic animals, wild animals and birds.
 Inexpensive and reseeding in most climates, the multiple harvests per season provide feed and feed and food for all!
 We ALL need to get on the "TEFF Train".